telerik/ajax-docs/controls/multicolumncombobox/getting-started.md

         * `Field` - the field from the data source that will be rendered.
         * `Title` - the header text.
-        * `Width`d - the width of the column.
+        * `Width` - the width of the column.
 They should add up to the value of DropDownWidth.

     The end result should be similar to the following: